rbgrouleff/coolie/README.md

 There are, however, still features that are missing:

-- It needs to be made into a gem
 - Daemonization of the master
 - Communication with the master through signals (something like [Unicorn] [unicorn])
 - Basic logging